Elizabeth Stearns, Ph.D.

 Research Associate Professor, Department of Sociology, UNC Charlotte

 Martha Cecilia Bottia is a senior researcher on the ROOTS of STEM research project.
-Dr. Bottia is Assistant Research Professor of Sociology at the University of North Carolina at Charlotte.
+Dr. Bottia is Associate Research Professor of Sociology at the University of North Carolina at Charlotte.
 Since 2005 Bottia has been surveying and synthesizing literature on the effects of school racial and socioeconomic demographic composition on various educational outcomes.
 She has also worked on articles related to the unequal impact of the curriculum on diverse students and on the education of Latino students.
 Her other research interests include illicit drugs and terrorist organizations.
 Currently, her research focuses on the role of structural characteristics of K-12 schools on the decision of students to major and graduate from a STEM major.